osteele/add2anki/README.md

 # add2anki — add language study cards to Anki
 A CLI tool to add language learning cards to Anki, with automatic translation and audio generation.

-Currently supports English to Mandarin Chinese translation with audio generation using three providers:
+Currently supports English to Mandarin Chinese translation with audio generation using two providers:
 - Google Translate TTS (default, no authentication required)
 - ElevenLabs (requires API key)